AVF-BSCI Translational Research Grant

 - Applicants who have not previously received this award

 - The 2023 AVF-BSCI Translational Research Grant will accept submissions from International as well as US-based researchers

 The grant will provide funding for direct research-related costs and travel expenses to attend the annual AVF meeting to accept the award and provide annual progress reports on the study.
 The awardee will be required to provide a progress update and budget report every 6 months.
 The grant award WILL NOT pay for indirect costs to the researcher’s university or facility.

 - The AVF-BSCI Translational Research Grant will be awarded to an original, translational research project in venous disease addressing venous obstruction with an emphasis on the treatment of appropriate patients with appropriate care, venous thrombus management with an emphasis on understanding morphology, or the management and treatment of superficial venous insufficiency.

-- Applicants must be a resident or fellow in a training program located in the United States or a physician who has completed their training within the past ten (10) years, have not previously received this award and are currently based in the United States.
+- Applicants must be a resident or fellow in a training program or a physician who has completed their training within the past ten (10) years and has not previously received this award.

 - Either the applicant or their mentor must be an AVF Member at the time of submission.
 The awardee is expected to join the AVF and maintain their membership for the duration of the grant period.